RaghavAtris69/RaghavAtris69/README.md

 ## About Me
 - 🔭 Aspiring AI Innovator | High School Student 🎓
-- 🚀 Founder and CEO of [Smart Satan](https://www.smartsatan.com) An initiative with a very Intuitive and Advanced technology, aiming in reduction of human efforts and helping people in their daily lives.
+- 🚀 Co Founder and CEO of [ ]() An initiative with a very Intuitive and Advanced technology, aiming in reduction of human efforts and helping people in their daily lives.
 - 👯 Looking to collaborate on Open Source
 - 💪 Currently working on A.I and M.L
 ---